kevando/freedom-torch/pages/china.md

   title: China's Threat to Freedom
 ---

 Tensions are growing between America and China.
 Conflict looks inevitable.
-Because We do not teach anything about China in our schools, most Americans know very little to start.
-Here's some information.
+We do not teach anything about China in America and that's a problem.
+The absolute #1 most important thing Americans need to know about China is the Chinese people are wondeful people and it's the CCP that we need to be concerned about.

 CCP = Chinese Communist Party